Monument Construction and Marking Ceremony

-Through a partnership with the African American Heritage Society of Rutherford County, a monument and marking ceremony is planned for section “M” of Evergreen Cemetery.
+Through a partnership with the African American Heritage Society of Rutherford County and Oaklands Mansion, a monument and marking ceremony is planned for section “M” of Evergreen Cemetery.
 Originally called Oaklands Cemetery, oral tradition indicates that this is the burial ground of the enslaved workers of the former plantation.

-The memorial to be constructed will read: “Gone but not forgotten.
+The memorial, to be constructed by David Harper in the fall of 2021, will read: “Gone but not forgotten.
 In memory of the African Americans buried here in section “M” of Evergreen Cemetery in unmarked graves including the enslaved of the Maney plantation for whom this burial ground was likely first established.
 Erected by the African American Heritage Society of Rutherford County and Oaklands Mansion in 2021.”

 From 1814 until 1872, this land was part of an extensive holding owned by the Maney family.
 With looming financial hardship following the Civil War, Dr. James Maney sold this land to the City of Murfreesboro in 1872 to become a new cemetery.
 In section M of the cemetery, are the unmarked remains of enslaved individuals who lived and labored at Oaklands until 1872.

 Evergreen was designed as a rural park cemetery with winding roadways, Shaded lawns, flower and trees, and attractive decorative ornaments.
 Today, Evergreen covers over 100 acres of land and contains more than 200,000 graves.

 Some of the graves pre-date 1872, indicating that the remains were reinterred here after Evergreen opened.
 There are a large number of death dates between the years of 1935 and 1937 when an influenza epidemic swept through the Murfreesboro community, killing many of its citizens.